2 July 2023

 Silas Purcell and Clayton Victor are Nyaliga Rangers protecting vulnerable Country.
 The team has set up sensor cameras which detect motion and capture images of the animals nearby.

-Nyaliga Rangers Thomas Birch (left) and Silas Purcell (middle) and WWF's Pius Gregory setting up a camera trap.
+Nyaliga Rangers Thomas Birch (left) and Silas Purcell (middle) and WWF's Pius Gregory setting up a sensor camera.

-Nyaliga Rangers Thomas Birch (left) and Silas Purcell (middle) and WWF's Pius Gregory setting up a camera trap. © WWF-Australia/Nathan Dyer
+Nyaliga Rangers Thomas Birch (left) and Silas Purcell (middle) and WWF's Pius Gregory setting up a sensor camera. © WWF-Australia / Nathan Dyer

 Nyaliga Rangers Thomas Birch (left) and Silas Purcell (middle) and WWF's Pius Gregory check a camera.